Image

 PRENO TIP:

-Preno’s Channel Manager makes it easy to manage your property listings on Booking.com.
+Preno’s Hotel Channel Manager makes it easy to manage your property listings on Booking.com.
 With Preno’s Channel Manager, you can quickly and easily update your availability, rates and photos across all of your distribution channels with a few clicks.

 Step Three: Facilities & Services